How I make MONEY living the Bus Life.

 For a while after I quit my job, I felt worthless.
 "All" I was doing was parking in the woods, reading a book, cooking and focusing on my meals, playing music, and writing.
 I was no longer earning controllable, steady money, and each mile I drove made me think about how much diesel money that is.
 I felt like I was no longer contributing and felt ashamed for not holding a traditional job.
 I had to get over that feeling, that anxiety.
 That fear of somehow not doing enough, doing too little, enjoying myself a little too much.

-That's when I came to know about PLEASURE.
-I have much more pleasure in life now.
+That's when I came to know about PLEASURE and WEALTH.
+I realized how much more pleasure my life had now.
 Everything is better.
 Looks better, smells better, tastes better.
 Life through BUS LIFE lenses is fantastic.
-I may not be rich in paper currency or coins, but I've met so many wonderful people along the way, have a shitload of stories I could tell you.
+I may not be rich in paper currency or coins, but I've met so many wonderful people along the way, and have a shitload of stories to share.
+I am much happier than I ever was before.
+Not clocking in, while being able to travel, and working hard to create several streams of income has been paramount to living a healthier and more rounded life.
 I am much happier than I ever was before.

 Somehow, in some way, you'll find out what you need to be doing, and when you need to be doing it.
 That much I've learned living the Bus Life.